orta/notes/web/auth-provider-notes.md

 - Email or Phone + Password user auth (though I'm not offended by magic links) - we will probably allow some Oauth, but maybe not all
 - User model / Accounts will live in my DB in some form, so anything on the auth providers side is probably something I will need to duplicate
 - There could be a lot of users, who have good incentives to come back more regularly than once a month
-- Logins should persist for a long time, ideally be self refreshing somehow
 - I think internal organizational Oauth is something we will need to consider within a reasonable timeframe
+- Logins should persist for a long time, ideally be self refreshing somehow (I enjoy the JWT + refresh token technique [personally](https://artsy.github.io/blog/2018/06/18/On-Obsessive-Statelessness/))

 ### How should it work as a user?

 Effectively I want to give away the Login page, and the first page of the Signup page.
 In the future it might make sense to think about MFA

-### Things which will get an auth cut for
+### Things which will get an auth service cut for

 - No pricing calculator
 - A focus on "web3", it's a service which is literally blocking people signing up/logging in.
-If they can't be trusted to not join the grift, they can't be responsible for users.
+If they can't be trusted to not join the big grift, they can't be responsible for my users.
 - Per user pricing, I'd be looking at too many free user accounts which would maybe make that unaffordable at the start
-- No custom branding etc
+- No custom branding etc (which everyone does)
 - Required hosting with the service

 ### Services